 Ingredients and Substitutions

 - Pasta: I used whole wheat pasta.
-Any whole grain or gluten free short pasta that can “scoop up” some of the cheese sauce (really it’s super healthy white sauce involved here) is good.
+Any whole grain or gluten-free short pasta that can “scoop up” some of the cheese sauce (really it’s super healthy white sauce involved here) is good.
 Just follow pasta’s package instructions when cooking because for example, brown rice and quinoa pasta cook very fast.

-- Chicken: I used leftover cooked turkey.
+- Chicken: I used leftover cooked chicken.
 You can use any pre-cooked chicken breast or thighs, I have very simple Instant pot chicken breast recipe that is perfect for this dish.
 Worst comes to worst, rotisserie chicken is OK too.
 It’s not as healthy of a choice as homemade but still it’s better than eating McDonald’s.
 Alternatively, you can use shredded chicken instead of cubed to make .

 - Broccoli: Both fresh or frozen broccoli florets work.
 You can add frozen broccoli without thawing first because they cook fast.

 - Cheese: I used marble cheese which is a mix of yellow and white cheese.
-You can use cheddar cheese, however it’s hard to find organic which is my preference for dairy, or mozzarella cheese.
-Full fat would be the best meaning anything with fat content more than 15% and that doesn’t say “low fat” on the label.
+You can use cheddar cheese, however, it’s hard to find organic which is my preference for dairy, or mozzarella cheese.
+Full fat would be the best meaning anything with fat content of more than 15% and that doesn’t say “low fat” on the label.

 - Milk: Whole milk with 3.5% fat content a.k.a homogenized milk is A MUST for tasty chicken broccoli casserole.
 Why?
 Because it makes the sauce creamy.
-I would highly recommend not to use low fat milk or skim milk because dish will come out flat.
+I would highly recommend not to use low-fat milk or skim milk because dish will come out flat.